Helsinki-NLP/OPUS-MT-bot/README.md

-# UK Translation Bot
+# OPUS-MT Translation Bot

 ## Goal

-Create translation bot that will be translating messages between Ukrainian and Czech in popular messaging platforms.
+Create translation bots that translate messages using OPUS-MT.
+Currently the focus is on translation to Ukrainian.
+Additional language support will be added later.

+This is a fork of the bots developed for translation between Czech and Ukrainian on various messaging platforms.

 ## Results

+Status of the original Czech - Ukrainian bot:

 - ✅ Telegram Bot: http://t.me/uk_cs_translation_bot
 - ✅ Messenger Bot: https://m.me/uk.cs.translation.bot